Kolmogorov Complexity

 The Mandelbrot Set

-Take a good look at the following picture.1 It shows a so called Mandelbrot set -- we color each pixel of the plane based on how quickly a certain sequence of numbers shoots to infinity.
+Take a good look at the following picture.1 It shows the Mandelbrot set—we color each pixel of the plane based on how quickly a certain sequence of numbers shoots to infinity.

-If you take print screen of this picture and save it on your disk, it's going to take a few MB.
+If you take a screenshot of this picture and save it on your disk, it will take a few MB.
 But what if you instead save the instruction for how to create this image?
-All relevant ingredients are stored in the two boxes below the picture - the formula used to create it, and the coordinates of the plane you are looking at.
-We are talking about less than kilobyte of memory now.
+All relevant ingredients are stored in the two boxes below the picture—the formula used to create it, and a bunch of numbers like the coordinates you are looking at.
+We are talking about less than a kilobyte of memory now.
+2

 50